Integrity warning

 • Workers;

-• Persons carrying out an independent activity (within the meaning of art.
+• Persons carrying out an independent activity (within the meaning of Art.
 49 of the TFEU);

-• Shareholders and persons who are part of the administrative, management or supervisory body of an enterprise, including non-executive members of the board of directors, as well as paid or unpaid volunteers and interns;
+• Shareholders and persons who are part of the administrative, management or supervisory body of an undertaking, including non-executive members of the board of directors, as well as paid or unpaid volunteers and interns;

 • Any person working under the supervision and direction of the natural or legal person with whom the contract was concluded, its subcontractors and suppliers.